-If you withdraw before May 1, 2012, you may indicate this status change using the drop down box in the abstract submission site.
-After that date, all withdrawals or cancellations must be in writing and emailed to Tina Vickery, meeting manager.
+All withdrawals or cancellations must be in writing and emailed to Tina Vickery, meeting manager.
 Be sure to include the full title of your abstract, abstract control number, and author name.

-In the spring, you will be reminded to upload a PDF or PowerPoint file of your poster to the abstract submission site by March 22, 2013.
+In the spring, you will be reminded to upload a PDF or PowerPoint file of your poster to the abstract submission site by April 28, 2014.
 When your poster is complete, you can upload through the same website that you entered your abstract.
-Remember, you can upload the same file that you provide the printer (as a PDF or PowerPoint file).
+Remember, you can upload the same file that you provide to your printer (as a PDF or PowerPoint file).
 An electronic copy of your poster will be made available by MLA on MLANET.
 You can also upload any additional media that you would like attached to your poster.
 The conversion of your poster, abstract, and media into this display format will be done automatically.
 Email and chat help are available on this site to answer any questions.
 The file will be put on MLANET so that attendees can preview your work and come to the session with researched and knowledgeable questions, targeting the most relevant posters.
 Files received after the website closes may be posted on MLANET after the meeting.

 Fred Stos developed an excellent resource for clients at the Arts and Sciences Library at State University of New York–Buffalo.
 This comprehensive resource includes practical tips on creating, developing, and presenting a poster whether it is electronic or not.